 For one, irradiation damages the quality of food.

 The process breaks up molecules and creates free radicals, damaging vitamins and enzymes.
-These free radicals also combine with chemicals like pesticides to produce new compounds known as unique radiolytic product URPs.
+These free radicals also combine with chemicals like pesticides to produce new compounds known as unique radiolytic products, or URPs.

-Many of these URPs are known toxins, and some are even unique to irradiated foods.
+Many of these URPs we know are toxins, and some are even unique to irradiated foods.

-Irradiated foods also lose as much as 80% of their vitamins depending on the dose of irradiation and how long they’ve been stored.
+To add insult to injury, irradiated foods also lose as much as 80% of their vitamin content.
+That depends on the dose of irradiation and storage time.

 Further, the long-term effects of irradiated foods have not been studied.

 According to Organic Consumers, the longest human irradiated food study was conducted over 15 weeks.
 No one has conducted long-term studies to show what sort of effects a lifelong irradiated food diet may produce.
-Studies have also not been conducted on the effects of feeding babies irradiated foods.
+Of course, no one has conducted any studies on the safety of feeding babies irradiated foods.

 Irradiation is also harmful to the environment.

 In 1988, radioactive water leaked from an irradiation facility in Georgia.
-This caused radiation to be tracked into cars and homes.
-Forty-seven million in taxpayer dollars had to be spent cleaning up the mess.
+As a result, people in the community tracked the radiation into their cars and homes.
+And then guess what happened?
+It cost $47 million in taxpayer dollars to clean up the mess.

 Irradiation is a band-aid to a much larger problem.